 Iceland’s government is a world leader for LGBTQ rights, and almost everyone in Reykjavik celebrates the annual Pride festival.
 In 2019, President Guðni Jóhannesson even trolled Mike Pence, America’s anti-gay former Vice President, by greeting him with rainbow flags and donning a rainbow bracelet.
 Acceptance and equality aren’t dreams in Iceland — they’re mandates.

 Although there’s only one bar in Reykjavik — Kiki Queer Bar — the city hosts several big festivals throughout the year that attract sizeable crowds.
-In March, Rainbow Reykjavik throws a three-day celebration with events in and around the city, and in September, Bears on Ice turns the Blue Lagoon into a boy bath.
+For instance, in March, Rainbow Reykjavik throws a three-day celebration with events in and around the city.
 For social butterflies and dance hall divas, this might not be enough queer activity, but single life in Reykjavik is less about wild soirees and more about solitude.
 Being in a relationship with Iceland is wild enough.
 With active volcanoes and explosive geysers aplenty, adventurous types will find stimulation simply by exploring the landscape.

 4. Montreal, Quebec